AVO proceedings involving children

 Test to be applied

-When making an ADVO, under s 16(2)(a) and (b), where the person is a child or vulnerable person there is no requirement that the person “in fact fears” that the defendant will commit a domestic violence offence or engage in stalking or intimidation.
+Where the PINOP in an ADVO application is a child, it is not necessary for the court to find that the person “in fact fears” the defendant will commit a domestic violence offence or engage in stalking or intimidation: s 16(2)(a).

-When making an APVO, a substantially identical provision is found in s 19(2).
+A substantially identical provision is found in s 19(2) concerning APVOs.

 Under ss 17 and 20, certain considerations apply to the making of an AVO where a child is directly or indirectly affected by the defendant’s alleged conduct.
 These include: